ilokesto/sicilian/README.md

 * **initValue** : A property that retains the initialization object provided as an argument to playDragon.
 * **register** : A method to register each input.
+* **setForm** : A method used to insert specific values into an input.
+It is mainly used to insert the results of asynchronous communication.
-* **setValue** : A method used to insert the result of asynchronous communication into an input.
+* **setError** : A method used to insert specific error messages into an input.
 * **FormState** : A method that returns the current form state as an object.
 * **ErrorState** : A method that returns an error message object based on the error handling results.
 * **handleValidate** : A method used to automate the error handling of inputs.